 Joel performed his graduate studies at the University of Michigan’s Ross School of Business, focusing on Strategy and Entrepreneurship, while being a member of the General Management and Organizational Strategy club.

 His undergraduate work was at GMI Engineering and Management Institute (now known as Kettering University), where he received a Bachelor of Science degree in Mechanical Engineering, with an automotive design concentration and a minor in Management.
-He’s a Sigma Chi and was also a member of the Lacrosse Club and is an alumnus of Sigma Chi.
+He’s a Sigma Chi and was also a member of the Lacrosse Club and a Sigma Chi.